yuhattor/copilot-patterns/contents/en/introduction/ai-native-documentation.md

 InnerSource is becoming increasingly important for companies to avoid reinventing the wheel, streamline development to reduce costs, and create new value through collaboration.

-As mentioned on the AI-Native development page, AI tends to augment experienced humans.
+As mentioned on the AI Native development page, AI tends to augment experienced humans.
 Senior or experienced individuals within an organization who understand the architecture are boosted, while others are assigned simpler tasks.

 However, since AI is primarily trained on knowledge from the internet, it cannot access proprietary domains, closed knowledge within organizations, or unpublished information.